Sunstone Hotel Investors Inc. (SHO) Downgrade Issued by Wall Street Gurus

 SHO’s Market Performance

-SHO stocks went down by -4.34% for the week, with a monthly jump of 8.44% and a quarterly performance of 4.56%, while its annual performance rate touched 6.76%.
-The volatility ratio for the week stands at 2.39% while the volatility levels for the past 30 days are set at 2.72% for Sunstone Hotel Investors Inc. The simple moving average for the period of the last 20 days is 2.26% for SHO stocks with a simple moving average of 2.93% for the last 200 days.
+SHO stocks went down by -5.45% for the week, with a monthly drop of -0.54% and a quarterly performance of -6.24%, while its annual performance rate touched -1.24%.
+The volatility ratio for the week stands at 3.10% while the volatility levels for the past 30 days are set at 2.90% for Sunstone Hotel Investors Inc. The simple moving average for the period of the last 20 days is -3.88% for SHO stocks with a simple moving average of -2.01% for the last 200 days.

 Analysts’ Opinion of SHO